FUNCTIONAL HEALTH GUIDE -- DENTAL AND PERIODONTAL CARE

 • reduced lifespan

-Yet it’s one of the most underestimated health risks in pets.
+Yet dental disease remains one of the most underestimated health risks in dogs and cats.

 Watch for: